matter-labs/era-compiler-solidity/README.md

 ## Troubleshooting

-During development, it can be tricky to get the `LLVM_SYS_<version>_PREFIX` variable to point to the correct LLVM build.
+During development, it can be tricky to get the `LLVM_SYS_{version}_PREFIX` variable to point to the correct LLVM build if multiple builds are present in the system.
 If you suspect that the compiler is not using the correct LLVM build, check `set | grep LLVM` and reset all LLVM-related environment variables.

 For the reference, see [llvm-sys](https://crates.io/crates/llvm-sys) and [https://llvm.org/docs/GettingStarted.html#local-llvm-configuration](https://llvm.org/docs/GettingStarted.html#local-llvm-configuration).